Whitewater River water or watershed scenery in Minnesota

 If the Whitewater is muddy, warm, or crowded, compare the South Fork Root, South Branch Root, or St. Croix before forcing a poor trout-stream day.

-Minnesota trout rules and special regulation reaches apply by water and section.
-Check current DNR regulations, trout maps, and park information before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Minnesota trout rules and special fishing rule reaches apply by water and section.
+Check current DNR rules, trout maps, and park information before fishing.

 Whitewater State Park